 The South-East Asian logistics centre of a German multi-national supplier of electrical products for industrial use had decided to reduce inventory for common items from over 82 days stock turnaround time to 55 days – the world-wide standard for their company.
 Savings would have been significant if they could keep on time delivery (OTD) stable above the standard of 96%.
-Inventory reduction was achieved due to policy changes and new target settings.
+Smart policy changes and new target settings drove the inventory down significantly.
 At the beginning all seemed to go well.

-After the changes had been implemented and the focus had moved to new tasks something went unexpectedly wrong.
+After implementing the changes and moving the focus away, something went unexpectedly wrong.
 In order to meet customer requirements, costs for freight exploded.
 Looking into the details revealed that the percentage of air freight from Europe to Asia had risen from around 18% to far beyond the 25% cap.
 I.e. the costs per kilogram freight went up resulting in additional costs of more than EUR 25k per month.
 First attempts to explain the situation by surging demand and wrong forecasts proved to be wide of the mark.
 A classic case of ‘running bottlenecks’ or in this case ‘running issues.’

 In order to avoid more ‘damage’ by unqualified policy changes a Lean Six Sigma team was chartered to study the case and suggest solutions.
 A thorough analysis of the root causes supported by historical and newly collected data exposed the following major drivers for the triplet OTD, stock turnaround time and airfreight ratio:

-- The reduction of inventory was not supported by an adjustment of the stock-reorder point set in the ERP system.
-Hence, the reorder point needed to be recalculated for a variety of products following the new policy.
+- There was a mismatch between the reduction of inventory and the stock-reorder point set in the ERP system.
+Hence, a recalculation of the reorder point for a variety of products following the new policy was needed.

 - The alarming ratio for triggering airfreight quantity and timing was not amended, too.
 It needed to be redefined along with all changes.